hemasurya106/RAG-News-Article-QA-System/README.md

 ## Notes
 - The vector database is stored in `chroma_persistent_storage/` and will persist between runs.
 - Make sure your API keys are kept secure and working properly.

+## ⚠️ Billing Notice for Groq Cloud Usage

+This project uses [Groq Cloud](https://console.groq.com/) APIs to run LLM inferences

+> **Important:**
+While this codebase is open-source and using Groq Cloud APIs may incur charges based on their compute pricing and your usage volume.
+Refer to [Groq Cloud Pricing](https://console.groq.com/pricing) for details.